FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 If you need or want to use another service to sent the emails in the application, you just need to create a class that implements all the interfaces in **MyVipCity.Mailing.Contracts** and modify the configuration of the IoC container in the CompositionRoot project.

-## Secrets##
+## Secrets

 There is an important file that must exists at the same level of the folder **MyVipCity**.
 This file must be named **AppSettingsSecrets.config** and it contains all the secrets used in the application, like API keys.
+See [Best practices for deploying passwords and other sensitive data to ASP.NET and Azure App Service](https://docs.microsoft.com/en-us/aspnet/identity/overview/features-api/best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure)

 <appSettings>
 	<!-- Google OAuth: External login -->